After you have dragged items from the project tree to the analysis pane, you will have data results displayed.

 The option Flip analysis, under layout, allows you to flip the analysis so what was across moves into the down dimension, and vice versa.
 This has the same functionality as clicking on the by between the across and down dimensions in the analysis title.

-Keep in mind that percentages calculations change when manipulating the layout of your table.
-By looking at the table information you can easily see the base that has been applied to the analysis.
+Remember that percentage calculations change when manipulating the layout of your table.
+By looking at the table information, you can easily see the base applied to the analysis.
 Learn more about bases in your analysis.

 2. Select multiple items in a table

-Multiple adjacent rows and/or columns can be selected using the shift-click function.
-This range selecting ability is helpful to apply an action to those selected items or even hide them from the view entirely.
+Select multiple adjacent rows and/or columns using the shift-click function.
+You can apply an action to the selected items or even hide them from the view entirely.

-Clicking on one item, then holding SHIFT key (Windows) and clicking on another item, will result in all items in that range will be selected.
+Click on one item, hold the SHIFT key (Windows), and then click on another item.
+All the items in that range are selected.